keen/keen-dataviz.js/docs/README.md

 * **Object:** Raw data, either from a query API response or a manually constructed object
 * **Keen.Dataset instance**

+**Important:** objects passed into `.data()` will be inspected to infer which type of response is being handled, and to parse accordingly.
+This is where the library determines a default `type` (listed above) to use, if no type value has been set.

 ```javascript
 // Object
 chart.data({ result: 621 });